CoPhuocVinh/ynm-copy-data/README.md

 ### Environment Variables

-Each service has its own `env.yaml` file with configuration settings.
-This includes:
+Each service has its own `env.yaml` file with configuration settings:

-- RabbitMQ connection settings
-- Service-specific settings
-- Queue and exchange configurations

-Example:
 ```yaml
 app:
   name: copy-comments-old